krzyzanowskim/CryptoSwift/README.md

 ##Features

 - Easy to use
-- Convenient extensions for String and NSData
+- Convenient extensions for String and Data
+- Support for incremental updates (stream, ...)
 - iOS, macOS, AppleTV, watchOS, Linux support

 #### Hash (Digest)